WarpRomo/webcam-tablet/README.md

 <img src="./resources/demo.gif"></img>
 <img src="./resources/demo.png"></img>
 Feel free to contribute, and post any issues you have here on the <a href="https://github.com/WarpRomo/webcam-tablet/issues">issue</a> tab of github.
+If you have questions regarding the code, contact me on discord.
+My discord tag is "oeci"